 For instance, if you live in areas off the grid, it’s not always a great idea to install electric water heaters.
 You don’t want to use cold water in case of unexpected power interruptions, right?
 And if you live far from where you can get gas, then a gas-powered water heater isn’t for you either.

-Before you buy a water heater, make sure to check its fuel source and if it’s abundant in your area.
+Therefore, before you buy a water heater, make sure to check its fuel source and if it’s abundant in your area.
+For example, if you are considering propane, you will want to ensure you have a supplier like Kelly Propane local to you.
 This way, in case the power goes out, you won’t have to worry about how you can heat the water you need to use.

 Knowing what source your heater needs to work will also help you determine how much you’ll spend in the long run.
 This is because gas water heaters cost more upfront but they offset it with a lower operating cost, while electric ones have lower upfront costs but has higher operating costs.

 Of course, you also need to take a look at what previous users have to say about the model you’re eyeing.
 This lets you hear unbiased opinions, which could prevent you from spending your money on something that’s not worth it.
 Additionally, this will let you have a peek at how the model works, especially as time goes by.